kimdanny/human-tot-query-elicitation-mturk/README.md

 This codebase is implemented in Python 3.11.5.
 The necessary libraries can be found in `requirements.txt`.

 ## (Offline) Visual Stimuli Collection Process
-We collected images from TMDB (for the Movie domain) and Wikipedia (for the Landmark and Person domains).
-We then deselected some images based on the [Image Deselection Criteria](image_deselection_criteria.md).
+We gathered images from TMDB (for the Movie domain) and Wikipedia (for the Landmark and Person domains).
+Images were filtered based on the predefined [Image Deselection Criteria](image_deselection_criteria.md) to ensure their suitability for the TOT query elicitation process.
+The final dataset includes a total of 1,687 Movie entities, 1,946 Person entities, and 330 Landmark entities.

+### Visual Stimuli Dataset
-The final set of images was sorted by their popularity (measured by Wikipedia page views) and binned into 20 groups.
-The most popular entities (those in the first bin) were saved in fallback files (`<DOMAIN_NAME>_fallbacks.csv`), while entities in the other 19 bins were saved in candidate files (`<DOMAIN_NAME>_candidates.csv`).
+To structure the dataset, we ranked the collected entities by popularity using Wikipedia page view counts and categorized them into 20 bins.
+The most popular entities (top bin) were stored separately in fallback files (`<DOMAIN_NAME>_fallbacks.csv`), while entities in the remaining 19 bins were included in candidate files (`<DOMAIN_NAME>_candidates.csv`).

+The dataset is available at [Visual Stimuli Dataset](visual_stimuli/).

+#### File Structure

+Each CSV file contains the following fields:

+- `PageName`: The Wikipedia title of the entity
+- `wikidataID`: The corresponding Wikidata identifier
+- `ImageURL`: The source URL of the image from Wikimedia or TMDB

+This dataset supports research on TOT retrieval by providing carefully curated visual stimuli to aid in the elicitation of human-written TOT queries.

+### License

+The dataset is freely available for research purposes under an open-access license.
+Please cite our paper if you use this dataset in your work.

 ## (Online) Creating HITs and Retrieving/Logging Responses